johnbeech/advent-of-code-2020/README.md

 To start the server run: `npm run webserver` - a new hardcoded index.html will be generated each time you browse the index.

-Solutions with visualisations be browsed online at: [https://johnbeech.github.io/advent-of-code-2020/solutions/](https://johnbeech.github.io/advent-of-code-2020/solutions/)
+Solutions with visualisations can be browsed online at: [https://johnbeech.github.io/advent-of-code-2020/solutions/](https://johnbeech.github.io/advent-of-code-2020/solutions/)